Categories

 a single page torn from your history.

-Your mind fraying like rope being hauled over a blade.
+Your mind fraying like rope being dragged over a blade.

 No one taught us this part,

-that adulthood is not so much an arrival.
+that adulthood is not so much an arrival as

 .